 ANNUAL LEAVE: Fr Paul is currently on annual leave.
-During Fr Paul's leave, we will welcome Fr Geoff Plant who will be presiding at the weekend Masses.
-Fr Pat Hurley will be presiding at the weekday Masses (8.30 am Mon-Fri).
+During Fr Paul's leave, we welcome Fr Geoff Plant who is presiding at the weekend Masses.
+Fr Pat Hurley is presiding at the weekday Masses (8.30 am Mon-Fri).
 We are grateful to them for their support.

 The Parish Office is open Monday to Thursday from 8.30 am to 3.00 pm.
-Outside of those hours for any non-urgent parish matters, please send an email to parish@stmarysconcord.org.au For an urgent sick call, please contact one of the neighbouring parishes.
+Outside of those hours for any non-urgent parish matters, please send an email to parish@stmarvsconcord.org.au

+For an urgent sick call, please contact one of the neighbouring parishes.